alitriki/Tennis_Kata/README.md

 -A TennisMatchDeuce class that tests the different methods of TennisMatch Class if the DEUCE rule is activated -A  TennisMatchTieBreak class that tests the different methods of TennisMatch Class if the Tie-Break rule is activated

 **PS :** the Player class is not meant to be used directly as it does not contain the logic of the point system.

+In order to simulate a match, you will need to create an instance of